sal55/langs/mdummy.md

-## M/Q Languages Reference
+## M Language Reference

-**M** Lower level systems language

-**Q** Lower level scripting language
-Although both languages are quite low level for their class, they are quite rich in features; there's quite a lot to describe!
+I maintain two languages of my own, 'M' which is a systems language, and 'Q' which is a scripting language.
 They fit approximately here on this line:
 ````
-    Lower level <-C-M----Q-----------Python-> Higher Level
+    Lower level <--C-M----Q-----------Python--> Higher Level
 ````
+M is statically typed and compiles to native code.
+Q is dynamically typed and runs as interpreted bytecode.
+Both share the same syntax.
+Much of this reference applies to Q as well, but that will have its own docs.

-This is not a formal reference, mainly it documents the current state of the languages for my own purposes, But hopefully it can give enough of a picture for anyone else too.
+What follows is not a formal reference, but a summary of features for my own use.
+It might have give enough of a picture to anyone else.

-Both languages share much of the same syntax and features, so many topics apply to both.
-However it is mainly about M, with Q having its own reference (one day).
+### Availability

+I class this as a private language.
+It's not proprietory or anything, I just don't consider the implementations of good enough quality; there hasn't been enough usage of it to iron out issues; and I don't want to do support.

+Keeping it private saves me a lot of work and means I can cut corners.
+If anyone wants a binary however, they can have one, if they can sneak it past their AV.
+(Alternatively I can supply a single-file C rendering of it.)

+Note that the language targets 64-bit Windows using x64.
+It has worked on Linux via intermediate C code, but I don't want to be involved with that right now.

-## M/Q Languages - What's Missing
+## M Language - What's Missing

 M in particular is embarassingly unsophisticated, and devoid of many modern or trendy features.
-So why am even presenting it?
+So why does it still exist?

 The reason is C: C is at about the same level, yet is still tremendously popular; there is apparently still a need and an appetite for this kind of simple language.
-So this is my alternate take on such a language.
-(Actually I started developing it about a decade before I first tried C.)
+So this is my alternate take on such a language (even though I started developing it long before I first tried C).

-But to stop people wasting their time on a language will likely not care for, here's a quick rundown of it:
+But to stop people wasting their time reading about a language they will likely not care for, here's a quick rundown of it:

 * Primitive type systems, in particular no proper sum types, and no variable length arrays
 * No lambdas, closures, continuations, currying, generators, higher level functions ...